-EdX courses are either self-paced or instructor-paced.
+edX courses are either self-paced or instructor-paced.
 Pacing refers to how course teams run the course, and whether you need to complete course materials on a set schedule.

 Many edX courses are instructor-paced.
-These courses follow a set schedule.
+These courses set a fixed schedule.
 The course team sets specific due dates for assignments and exams, and you complete the course within a defined time period, such as 8 to 12 weeks.
 In instructor-paced courses, course materials become available at specific times as the course progresses.
 In most instructor-paced courses, certificates are generated for learners who have passed the course shortly after the end of the course.

 How can I tell what kind of course this is?

 Check the course introduction page details just below the course's title.
 It will read Self paced (Progress at your own speed) for self paced courses or Instructor-paced (Instructor-led on a course schedule) for instructor-paced courses.